Objects: USA: Triennial

-As well, a commemorative exhibition, Objects: USA 2020, featured 50 artists from the original show along with 50 contemporary artists.
-2020 marked the 50th anniversary of the 1970 publication of the gallery catalog for the original show.
-The 2020 exhibition was curated by Glenn Adamson, James Zemaitis, Abby Bangser and Evan Snyderman, and accompanied by the publication of the catalog Objects: USA 2020.
+New York based gallery R & Company opened a commemorative exhibition, Objects: USA 2020, which featured 50 artists from the original show along with 50 contemporary artists.
+The show's opening was delayed because of the COVID-19 pandemic, and happened in February 2021.
+The 2020-21 exhibition was curated by Glenn Adamson, James Zemaitis, Abby Bangser and Evan Snyderman, and was accompanied by the publication of the catalog Objects: USA 2020.
+The exhibition was on view at the gallery through September 2021.